Horstad Gård Lodge Åelva River 🇳🇴

 There are two camera’s situated in the river in the fish passes and it is exciting to monitor the fish migrating upstream and observe the size of some of the fish that run the Åelva.

-In July 2019 we embarked on our first hosted trip to fish with Fly Fishing Magic River who now manage the lodge and fishing.
+In July 2019 we embarked on our first hosted trip to fish with Fly Fishing Magic Rivers who now manage the lodge and fishing.
 We were joined by a team of anglers from the UK that were excited to be some of the first anglers to fish the river since opening.
-Arriving into Trondheim airport we were greeting by a high pressure system and unseasonable high temperates of up to 35 degrees centigrade.
+Arriving into Trondheim airport we were greeted by a high pressure system and unseasonable high temperates of up to 35 degrees centigrade.
 Not quite the conditions we were hoping for but we are an optimistic bunch and didn’t let it get us down too much.

 We were met by the lodge staff who kindly welcomed us and offered fresh cold drinks and canapés on arrival while we got settled in and met with the guides and the lodge hosts.
 We headed out to the river before dinner for a quick brief on where the pools are and how best to approach them at this height.